Metta Led Insights

 The second dimension, Group Attunement, captures the board's outward sensitivity to its own collective dynamics.
 This includes the capacity to read the room, to notice unspoken agendas, to register shifts in tone, and to sense when a decision is being driven by social pressure rather than evidence.
 It is the condition for genuine collective intelligence.

-Our analysis confirmed these as two distinct dimensions.
+The analysis confirmed these as two distinct dimensions.
 A director can score high on one and low on the other.
 So can a board.
-And critically, both dimensions behave like skills rather than fixed traits.
+Both dimensions behave like skills.
 Boards that engage in structured development show measurable change.

 This is the finding that matters most for chairs.
 It converts wisdom from an aspiration into a development objective.